rust-lang/blog.rust-lang.org/content/inside-rust/Concluding-events-mods.md

 team_url = "https://www.rust-lang.org/governance/teams/moderation"
 +++

 [With the moderators' resignation in November](https://blog.rust-lang.org/inside-rust/2021/11/25/in-response-to-the-moderation-team-resignation.html), we (Josh Gould and Khionu Sybiern) had the mantle of the Moderation Team offered to us, and we caught up to speed on what led up to this conflict.
-Their resignation became a catalyst, and we commited with the rest of the project leadership to do our best to solve the issues present and going forward.
+Their resignation became a catalyst, and we committed with the rest of the project leadership to do our best to solve the issues present and going forward.

 After these months, the following update was shared with core and team leaders: